 The Sole F80 is the right pick for runners specifically (vs general fitness users).
 3.5 CHP motor, 22"×60" deck, Cushion Flex Whisper Deck (reduces impact 40% vs road running), lifetime motor and frame warranty.

 Why "best for runners": Sole's deck cushioning is consistently rated best in the industry for impact protection.
 Lifetime warranty on motor and frame is unique in this price range.
 Build quality matches commercial-grade gyms.
+For comparison with other recovery tools, see our massage gun guide for post-workout recovery options.

 Compromise: Less polished smart features than NordicTrack (basic LCD vs touchscreen).
 Heavier unit.
 Setup is more involved.